When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 If an ethernet wire is connected to the gateway’s LAN port, unplug it and attach it to your modem’s WAN port.
 Several modems have dedicated WAN and LAN ports, whereas others have auto-detecting ports.

-The modem should come with an ethernet cable if no ethernet wire is connected to the gateway’s LAN port.
+If no ethernet wire is connected to the gateway’s LAN port, the modem should come with an ethernet cable.
 Use this cable to link the router to your gateway.

 Switch on your gateway and take a moment or two to boot up.
 Then, plug in your modem’s power supply and turn it on.
 Wait for another moment or two for booting.